 Lean software development rely on practice principles.

-Continuous delivery and continuous integration (CI/CD) is never divorced from values.
+Continuous integration and continuous delivery or deployment (CI/CD) is never divorced from values.

 But they are.
 And sadly some wonder why things do no work.